blockfrost/blockfrost-crystal/README.md

 ## Getting started

-To use this SDK, you first need login into to [blockfrost.io](https://blockfrost.io) create your project to retrieve your API key.
+To use this SDK, you first need to log in to [blockfrost.io](https://blockfrost.io) to create your project to retrieve your API key.

 <img src="https://i.imgur.com/smY12ro.png">